HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The machine addresses memory with a byte address.
 There are indexed and register indexed operand mode.
 Operand mode 2 is the **register indexed address mode**, which will use a base register "b" and add an offset in "a" to it, forming the final byte address offset.
 The upper two bits select one of the four segment register SR4 ..
 SR7.
 The **dw** field specifies the data field width.
 A value of 0 represent a byte, 1 a half-word and 2 a word and 3 a double word.
 The last option is reserved and not implemented yet.
 The computed address must be aligned with the size of data to fetch.

 The final operand mode is the **indexed address mode**.
-The operand address is built by adding an signed byte offset to the base register "b".
 The offset field is a signed 12 bit field.
 The sign bit is in the rightmost position of the field.
 Depending on the sign, the remaining value in the field is sign extended or zero extended.
+The operand address is built by adding an signed byte offset to the base register "b".
+The upper two bits select one of the four segment register SR4 ..
+SR7.
 The **dw** field specifies the data field width, just as in operand mode 2.

 ### Instruction Operand Notation